-This is a W3C Working Draft for review by W3C members and other interested parties.
-It is a draft document and may be updated, replaced or made obsolete by other documents at any time.
-It is inappropriate to use W3C working drafts as reference material or to cite them as other than 'work in progress'.
-This is work in progress and does not imply endorsement by, or the consensus of, either W3C or participants in the Math Working Group.
+Publication as a Proposed Recommendation does not imply endorsement by the W3C membership.
+This is still a draft document and may be updated, replaced or made obsolete by other documents at any time.
+It is inappropriate to cite W3C Proposed Recommendations as other than "work in progress."